layumi/layumi.github.io/_pages/about.md

 <strong>More details can be found in my [[CV]]({{ site.url }}{{ site.baseurl }}/files/zhedong-resume.pdf). </strong>

-<p style="color: #CD853F;">I am actively looking for self-motivated PhD students at University of Macau.
+<p style="color: #CD853F;">I am actively looking for self-motivated Ph.D. and Master students at University of Macau.
 PhD students will be fully funded with fellowships.
 For more information, please visit <a href="https://www.zdzheng.xyz/recruitment/" style="color: #CD853F;">my recruitment page</a>.</p>
 <!---
 <ul>
 <li> <mark>If you are a NUS Undergraduate / Master student who is interested in doing research/project with me, please contact me via email with your CV.
 My current email address is zdzheng AT nus.edu.sg .
 We will have at least two mentors to guide you and provide gpu resource supports.</mark></li>